DmitriyKalashnikov1/OpenGL_lessons/README.md

 # OpenGL_lessons

 This progs are written for learning OPENGL and CMAKE.
-Unfortunately, my CMAKE build script don't work on linux and I don't know why, but linuxCompileCommand.txt include sample of command that allow to compile progs on linux (freeglut and glfw must be instaled on your system).
+When compile for linux set var _GLFW_X11 in glfw/src/glfw_config.h to 1.
+For Windows unset _GLFW_X11 and set _GLFW_WIN32